sigp/lighthouse/book/src/faq.md

 ### Can I submit a voluntary exit message without running a beacon node?

 Yes.
 Beaconcha.in provides the tool to broadcast the message.
-You can create the voluntary exit message file with [ethdo](https://github.com/wealdtech/ethdo/releases/tag/v1.30.0) and submit the message via the [beaconcha.in website](https://beaconcha.in/tools/broadcast)
+You can create the voluntary exit message file with [ethdo](https://github.com/wealdtech/ethdo/releases/tag/v1.30.0) and submit the message via the [beaconcha.in](https://beaconcha.in/tools/broadcast) website.

 It is also noted that you can submit your BLS-to-execution-change message to update your withdrawal credentials from type `0x00` to `0x01` using the same link.